brainybryan69/tp/docs/UserGuide.md

 # Atlas User Guide

-As a Food and Beverage (F&B) business owner, we understand that **managing suppliers**, **monitoring business finances** and **keeping track of deliverables** can be challenging and hectic!
+## What is Atlas?

+Running an F&B business means juggling relationships with suppliers, customers, and partners — all while keeping track of countless orders, payments, and deliveries.

+Atlas helps you stay on top of it all.

+Built specifically for **F&B business owners**, Atlas is a **desktop app** designed to streamline your daily operations through:

+1. **👥 Contact Management** – Keep detailed records of your suppliers, customers, and other key stakeholders in one organized place.

+2. **💳 Transaction Handling** – Record and monitor all transactions with each contact — from ingredient purchases to customer payments — for clear, effortless tracking.

+3. **🔔 Follow-Up Management** – Never miss a payment, delivery, or client check-in again with built-in reminders and follow-up tracking for every contact.

-Let Atlas streamline your workflow so that you can focus more effort on running your business instead of admin tasks.
+With Atlas, you can cut through the clutter of admin work and focus on running and growing your F&B business with confidence.

-Atlas is a **desktop app** for managing contacts and transactions for **F&B business owners** to efficiently manage customers, suppliers, various stakeholders, and daily transactions - **ALL IN ONE PLACE!**

-*Atlas - Your Recipe for Faster, Smarter F&B Management*
+*Atlas – Your Recipe for Faster, Smarter F&B Management*

 <!-- * Table of Contents -->
 <page-nav-print />

 --------------------------------------------------------------------------------------------------------------------
-## Table of contents
+## Table of Contents

 - [Quick Start](#quick-start)
 - [Features](#features)
 - [General Commands](#general-commands)